top of page

 07 - Bagging

-The cheeses are packed in cotton sacks skilfully tied with a natural rope.
+The cheeses are placed in cotton sacks, expertly tied with natural rope.

 08 - Pitting

-Once all the cheese has been bagged, we proceed with the pitting.
+Once all the cheese is bagged, the aging process begins.

-The bags are placed in order on the bottom of the Pit until it is completely filled, so that they are as compact as possible.
+The sacks are carefully arranged at the bottom of the Fossa until it is completely filled, ensuring they are as compact as possible.

 Sacchi di Formaggio all'interno di una antica Fossa malatestiana